Samagra12725/Shifra-AI-Virtual-Assistant/README.md

-# 🧠 Darvis AI Virtual Assistant
+# 🧠 Shifra AI Virtual Assistant

-Darvis is a browser-based, voice-enabled AI assistant built with React.js and Gemini API.
+Shifra is a browser-based, voice-enabled AI assistant built with React.js and Gemini API.
 It offers natural, conversational interaction through speech recognition, intelligent responses, and expressive voice output—all wrapped in a sleek, responsive UI.
 Designed for accessibility, personality, and multilingual support, Darvis brings human-like assistance to the web.

 ## 🚀 Live Preview